 - DMV Penalties (where applicable) i.e. NY Driver Responsibility Assessment

-- Loss of your job (if a valid driver’s license or CDL is required)
+- Loss of your employment (if a valid driver’s license or CDL is required)

 Will a New York Speeding Ticket Affect Me if I Live in a Different State?

 Out of state drivers are subject to the same fines and surcharges as a NY driver.
-If a driver fails to pay them NY will suspend his or her NY driving privileges and that suspension will be reported to the home state which can also issue a license suspension.
-In addition, a NY conviction may be listed on an out of state driving record and lead to points, suspension and increased auto insurance so in most cases it pays to fight a New York speeding ticket even if the driver lives in a different state.
+If a driver fails to pay these fines, NY will suspend his or her NY driving privileges and that individual will be barred from driving in NY during that period of suspension or revocation.
+In addition, the suspension will be reported to the driver’s home state which can also trigger a license suspension from your state DMV.
+In addition, many states will list out of state convictions (i.e. those that occurred in NY) and assess their own respective points and penalties.
+Sharing of information between states can therefore result in increased auto insurance rates.
+Thus, in most cases it is more advantageous to fight a New York speeding ticket even if the driver lives in a different state.
 Read More

 There are many advantages of hiring an attorney.
-Our mission at The Rosenblum Law Firm is to get your ticket dismissed or minimize the damage that a speeding ticket in New York can cause you.
-We work toward that goal in every case we handle.
+Our mission at The Rosenblum Law Firm is to get your ticket dismissed or minimize the impact on your record.
 Hiring an attorney to handle your case significantly increases your chances of getting a better outcome in your matter.
 We can offer you:

 - A specific strategy for your case and tailor it to the court where your speeding ticket is being handled.

-- A low flat rate to take care of your case; you will not pay more than the price you are quoted.
+- A low flat rate to take care of your case; you will not pay more than the price you are quoted during the consult.

-- We offer representation by a licensed professional to give you advice, defend you, negotiate on your behalf (if applicable) and/or take your case to trial.
+- We offer representation by a licensed professional attorney to give you advice and defend you by negotiating on your behalf (if applicable) and/or taking your case to trial.

-- In most cases, you do not have to spend your day in court.
-You don’t have to waste time and money driving to court and waiting around for hours for your case to be heard.
+- In most cases, you do not have to spend a day (or more) in court.
+You won’t have to waste time and money driving to court and waiting around for hours for your case to be heard.